javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 # Map, Set, WeakMap and WeakSet

-Now we know the following complex data structures:
+Now we've learned about the following complex data structures:

 - Objects for storing keyed collections.
 - Arrays for storing ordered collections.

 But that's not enough for real life.
-That's why there also exist `Map` and `Set`.
+That's why `Map` and `Set` also exist.

 ## Map

-[Map](mdn:js/Map) is a collection of keyed data items.
-Just like an `Object`.
+[Map](mdn:js/Map) is a collection of keyed data items, just like an `Object`.
 But the main difference is that `Map` allows keys of any type.

 The main methods are: